Changissnz/selfinterest/README.md

-artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence can work effect by the negative influence, a swaying of the will for self-interest to operate for different ends in matters where conclusive effects as endings are necessary, is the ideal.
+artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence can work effect by the negative influence, a swaying of the will for self-interest to operate towards different ends in matters where conclusive effects as endings are necessary, is the ideal.
 The workings of the economical human being, by the lone self and collective, with a tendency to value efficiency over the expensive rigor frequently labeled unnecessary and thus stupid, rely